-NO emails is not reaching the end of it’s lifespan, accordingly to Radicati – in 2015 it’s estimated that 205 billion emails was sent a day.
+NO emails are not reaching the end of its lifespan, according to Radicati – in 2015 it’s estimated that 205 billion emails were sent a day.

-Radicati is expecting email to increase over the next few years, regardless of that some people have grown tired of emails, especially the younger generations as they find it a old tiresome way to communicate.
+Radicati is expecting the email to increase over the next few years, regardless of that some people have grown tired of emails, especially the younger generations as they find it an old tiresome way to communicate.

 Facebook’s Mark Zuckerberg declared the death of email.
-That has not happen, the number of registered email accounts continues to grow.
+That has not happened, the number of registered email accounts continues to grow.

-But the statistics also shows that the younger generations start rejecting email and skips to faster and more fluid communication services, where messages can easily be peppered with emoji, gifs and video.
+But the statistics also show that the younger generations start rejecting email and skip to faster and more fluid communication services, where messages can easily be peppered with emoji, gifs, and video.
 The way to communicate online has become more expressive and expressive.
 Much like talking to faces and gestures, but in writing.

-Maybe there is something in it that emails will eventually die, as people wants to talk – none of the services available today will replace a face to face conversation.
-Even if some of them shown some promises.
+Maybe there is something in it that emails will eventually die, as people want to talk – none of the services available today will replace a face to face conversation.
+Even if some of them showed some promises.

-- Facebook Messenger has grown rapidly, I use it and like it – I’m old school so I still write full sentences with a punctuation at the end of sentence.
+- Facebook Messenger has grown rapidly, I use it and like it – I’m old school so I still write full sentences with punctuation at the end of the sentence.

 - Slack is another service that is growing, Slack helps work teams to discuss smoothly in a feed, rather than over email.

-The problem with these services that I see from an mature persons perspective, is that with email you send and then you check if you got a respond.
-With Slack or Messenger you need to be there having it open and check constantly so you can participate in the conversation.
-I think that is not healthy behaviour that constantly checking, you mind needs to be taken offline to recharge, like an mobile device.
+The problem with these services that I see from a mature person perspective, is that with the email you send and then you check if you got a response.
+With Slack or Messenger, you need to be there having it open and check constantly so you can participate in the conversation.
+I think that is not healthy behavior that constantly checking, your mind needs to be taken offline to recharge, like a mobile device.

 Email is still the way to go.